JacobT2006/ISO-download/README.md

 ## Overall Installation

-1. Download and install the ISO file off the web
+1. Download and install the ISO file off the web.
-2. Write to usb drive in the FAT format
+2. Write to usb drive in the FAT format.
-3. Install using installer after booting computer to the drive
+3. Install using installer after booting computer to the drive.
-4. Finally enter login info for the new operating system
+4. Finally enter login info for the new operating system.
-5. Complete
+5. You have completed the download.